Aswin110/todoApp/README.md

 that return an object(tasks)

 ### v-for loop for tasks and status

 to fetch one by one data from object(tasks)

 ### to add click event

 when we press the button submitTask() should add new task

 ### submitTask()

 push new task to tasks

 ## delete task

+splice the task when clicked

+## edit task

+we select the task to input bar make the changes save to the same tasks index